dwarvesf/playground/Market report/2024-august.md

 With prompt caching now in public beta for various Claude versions, developers have the chance to experiment and find the best fit for their needs.
 We think this flexibility will drive broader adoption, positioning prompt caching as a central tool in the next wave of AI adoption.

-### Structured Output by OpenAI
+### Structured output by OpenAI

-OpenAI's introduction of Structured Outputs is a significant step forward in ensuring the precision of AI-generated data.
+OpenAI's introduction of structured outputs is a significant step forward in ensuring the precision of AI-generated data.
 By enabling outputs to adhere to developer-supplied JSON Schemas, this feature addresses the challenge of generating reliable JSON, particularly in fields where precision is paramount.

 We expect this development to shift industry standards, with developers favoring structured outputs over traditional methods, especially for tasks requiring meticulous data formatting.
 The impact will be particularly profound in data-sensitive fields like finance and healthcare, where the accuracy of data is crucial.